Select Page

 README.md includes some links on how to get started.

-Now you know the basics of the what your Flutter project includes and we can move into the lib folder
+Now you know the basics of what your Flutter project includes and we can move into the lib folder

 Folder structure in the lib folder